zuozhenggh/learning-library/security-library/oiri/data-import/data-import.md

 ## **STEP 2:** Perform a Dry Import Run

 1. Before data import (or data ingestion), perform a dry run to validate if the data fits into the OIRI database.
-This will fetch data from Oracle Identity Governance database and validate it against the metadata of the OIRI database
+This will fetch data from Oracle Identity Governance database and validate it against the metadata of the OIRI database.

     ```
     <copy>ding-cli --config=/app/data/conf/config.yaml data-ingestion dry-run /app/data/conf/data-ingestion-config.yaml</copy>